 And though your Havanese is well trained, you mustn’t leave him for a very long time.
 Like you shouldn’t lock him down in our apartment for more than 4 hours.
 And be careful not to leave them alone for more than 8 hours a day.

-If you are very busy to company your dog, you can use your neighbors’ help or a pet sitter.
+If you are very busy with the company of your dog, you can use your neighbors’ help or a pet sitter.

 Maintaining physical health

-Havanese are an active breed though they are small, so they definitely need physical exercises.
+Havanese are an active breed though they are small, so they definitely need physical exercise.
 Exercises affect their weight, temperament, energy level, and less desirable behaviors.

 You can play with them and walk them for like one hour a day before you are going to work and after you get home.
 A good walk is really important for their shape and will also use their high energy stores.

 You can make it enjoyable by walking your pet’s favorite neighborhood.
 It will lighten up their mood and mentally stimulate them too.
 More importantly, these activities are crucial to your Havanese’s health when you live in an apartment.

 And you can also play with your dog with a throwing ball or frisbee.
 It’s good exercise for them, and it would be more fun for them than walking.